 I get mixed reviews on pain.
 Everyone has a different level of sensitivity so topical anesthetics are applied before and during the treatment to alleviate any sensation or discomfort.
 Some clients naturally feel one brow sorer than the other.
-You will hear a scratch noise/ sensation throughout.

 Music is usually played during the procedure, however, feel free to bring your own ear phones and music to distract you.

 Will I be swollen?